ARPA-SIMC/fedora-live-netroot/README.md

  * nbd, netbsd-iscsi (or iscsi-initiator-utils) for testing transports other than nfs.

-The system has been tested with CentOS 7, Fedora 28 and Fedora 29 as diskless client distributions.
+The system has been tested with CentOS 7, CentOS 8 and Fedora 32 (plus older Fedora) as diskless client distributions.
 Three corresponding basic installation recipes are provided for these distributions.
-The host system had a Fedora 24 distro with a custom updated singularity package (v2.5.1), it should however work on any host distribution capable of bootstrapping a yum/dnf-based filesystem with singularity.
+The tested host systems are CentOS 7 and Fedora 24-32 distros with singularity v3+.
+CentOS 7 is not capable to bootstrap newer Fedora versions due to rpm database incompatibility.

 ## Running